yhqjohn/SimpleInterfaces.jl/README.md

     - `TypeName` is a type declared in `TypeDeclarations`.
     - `fieldName` is a valid Julia identifier.
     - `FieldType`(Optioanl) either a valid Julia type or a type parameter declared in `TypeDeclarations`.
-- `methodDeclarations` can be several valid Julia method definition that start with `function` and has no body.
+- `methodDeclarations` can be several valid Julia method definition that start with `function` and has no body. **Keyword arguments** in method signatures are checked for existence by name, but not by type, consistent with `hasmethod`.

+---
+## Runtime Utilities and Abstract Types

+To bridge the gap between compile-time checks and runtime polymorphism, `SimpleInterfaces.jl` will provide:

+1.  **Abstract Supertype**: A new abstract type, `abstract type SimpleInterface end`, is available and exported.
+2.  **Generated Interface Types**: For each `@interface Foo T`, a corresponding `abstract type Foo{T} <: SimpleInterface end` is automatically generated and can be used for dispatch.
+3.  **Runtime Check Function**: A function `impls(MyType, :MyInterface)` is available for dynamic, runtime verification. *Note: This will have a runtime cost.*

+These features will allow for more idiomatic Julia dispatch patterns, e.g., `function my_func(obj::MyInterface)`.

 ---
 ## A Note on Return Type Inference